Relintai/pandemonium_engine_docs/tutorials/3d/occluders.md

 -  Combine the area of the two holes into one bigger hole (if they are close together).
 -  Use two or more OccluderPolygons.

+Tip:
-.. tip:: Remember that if you are using more than one polygon, they can overlap, and you should use this to your advantage.
+ Remember that if you are using more than one polygon, they can overlap, and you should use this to your advantage.

 How many Occluder polys are needed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^